 Hear what Australian science luminaries have to say about convergence science and how it is being used by researchers to make a difference to people’s health.

 WHAT THE SCIENTIFIC COMMUNITY AND PUBLIC ARE SAYING ABOUT OUR EVENTS

-We Engage with the community to share developments in convergence science and how these advances impact medicine and health care.
-We Inspire the research community, start-ups, existing businesses, government agencies and schools to take advantage of the opportunities offered by convergence science.
-We Create the environment and opportunities for new ideas, knowledge and resources across different science disciplines to come together to improve health.
+We engage with the community to share developments in convergence science, the next innovation revolution.
+We encourage the research community, start-ups, existing businesses, government agencies and schools to take advantage of the wide-ranging opportunities offered by convergence science.
+We create an environment and opportunities for new ideas, knowledge and resources across different science disciplines co-operate to address pressing health issues.

 Convergence Science Network

 The University of Melbourne